 Only in case integration with Employee Central Payroll is in place, the alternative cost distribution data is replicated to Employee Central Payroll into infotype 0027 (Cost Distribution).
 In order to check the correctness of the replicated data, proceed as described in test script of scope item Integration with SAP SuccessFactors Employee Central Payroll (15O).

-Take Action: Implicit Position Update
+Take Action: Implicit Position Update (if Position Management implemented)

 Purpose